Radical SAM enzymes: Peptide modifications

-Radical SAM enzymes that can catalyze sulfur-to-alpha carbon thioether cross-linked peptides (sactipeptides) are important to generate an essential class of peptide with significant antibacterial properties.
+Radical SAM enzymes that can catalyze sulfur-to-alpha carbon thioether cross-linked peptides (sactipeptides) generate a class of peptide with antibacterial properties.
 These peptides belong to the emerging class of ribosomally synthesized and post-translationally modified peptides (RiPPs).

-Another important subset of peptide-modifying radical SAM enzymes is SPASM/Twitch domain-carrying enzymes.
-SPASM/Twitch enzymes carry a functionalized C-terminal extension for the binding of two [4Fe-4S] clusters, especially important in post-translational modifications of peptides.
+Another subset of peptide-modifying radical SAM enzymes is SPASM/Twitch domain-carrying enzymes.
+SPASM/Twitch enzymes carry a functionalized C-terminal extension for the binding of two [4Fe-4S] clusters, especially in post-translational modifications of peptides.

 The following examples are representative enzymes that can catalyze peptide modifications to generate specific natural products or cofactors.